 Street Portrait tips from Robert Huggins

 ‘I asked this couple to move in to the light slightly, and thought this was an ideal background.
 You can’t move around people too much or they get bored, but I sometimes ask subjects to adjust their hands.
 I shot this on a Leica SL.
 There was minimal editing apart from a square crop, which I like for this kind of portrait.’

 Couple in cafe

 ‘Most of my photos are of interesting-looking strangers or intriguing situations.
 The background and setting are crucial, and I work all this out before asking the person for a shot.
 This couple were embracing in a cafe as I passed, which caught my eye, so I asked them to recreate this for the shot.
 It turned out the guy had just declared his love for the first time!

 My work is more about informal portraits of people rather than street candids, but I don’t want to have to re-arrange the shot at a later date.
 I like the spontaneity of the moment.
 I find people are generous with their time, but only for about three or four shots, and then they lose interest – so I have to work fast.
-I shot this on my Leica SL2 and a 35mm Summicron lens.’
+This was shot on my Leica SL2 and a 35mm Summicron lens.’

 ‘I explained to this burka-clad lady that I really liked her eyes.
 I wanted to make sure that as a Muslim woman, she was okay with being photographed, and she also phoned her husband to check (sometimes very orthodox Muslim people are fine about being photographed, sometimes not).’